RGNC/renpsm_openmp/README.md

 where file.txt is the name of the output file.

-In order to process the data and compute average values and standard deviations, you can use the file ''process_benchmark_output.c''.
+In order to process the data and compute average values and standard deviations, you can use the file ''process_results.c''.
 Firstly, you should compile it:

-- gcc process_benchmark_output.c -o process_benchmark_output
+- gcc process_results.c -o process_results

 Then, you can process your output file as follows:

-- ./process_benchmark_output file.txt
+- ./process_results file.txt

 where file.txt is, again, the name of the output file containing the benchmark results.